chocolatey/docs/input/en-us/choco/commands/outdated.md

        install/upgrade/outdated operations.
 Should not generally be used, unless a repository needs to support older methods of query.
-When disabled, this makes queries similar to the way they were done in Chocolatey v0.10.11 and before.
+When disabled, this makes queries similar to the way they were done in earlier versions of Chocolatey.
 Overrides the default feature 'usePackageRepositoryOptimizations' set to 'True'.

+     --include-configured-sources
+     Include Configured Sources - When using the '--source' option, this appends the sources that have been saved into the chocolatey.config file by 'source' command.
+Available in 2.3.0+

      --use-self-service, --force-self-service
      Force the command to be handled through the self-service when not